Gabidal/GIC/README.md

   02.Jul.19.23:32.
   GIC is an interpreter type kernel,

-  which doesn't use any system call at all.
+  which doesn't use any system calls at all.

   The main objective is to make an interpreter,